harbour/core/README.md

      Don't build any, or space separated `<l>` list of, contrib packages.
-Please note it won't prevent building packages which are dependencies of other &ndash; enabled &ndash; packages.
+Please note it won't prevent building packages which are dependencies of
+     other&mdash;enabled&mdash;packages.

    - `HB_BUILD_CONTRIBS=[<l>]`